-(b) The Issuer shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the 2015 Bonds, if material, not later than ten business days after the occurrence of the event:

-- 1. Unless described in paragraph 5(a)(5), other material notices or determinations by the Internal Revenue Service with respect to the tax status of the 2015 Bonds or other material events affecting the tax status of the 2015 Bonds; - 2.
+- (b) The Issuer shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the 2016 Bonds, if material, not later than ten business days after the occurrence of the event: - 1.
+Unless described in paragraph 5(a)(5), other material notices or determinations by the Internal Revenue Service with respect to the tax status of the 2016 Bonds or other material events affecting the tax status of the 2016 Bonds; - 2.
 Modifications to rights of bond holders; - 3.
 Optional, unscheduled or contingent bond calls; - 4.
-Release, substitution, or sale of property securing repayment of the 2015 Bonds; - 5.
+Release, substitution, or sale of property securing repayment of the 2016 Bonds; - 5.
 Non-payment related defaults; - 6.
 The consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms; or - 7.
-Appointment of a successor or additional paying agent or the change of name of a paying agent.

-(c) The Issuer shall give, or cause to be given, in a timely manner, notice of a failure to provide the annual financial information on or before the date specified in Section 3, as provided in Section 3(b).

-(d) Whenever the Issuer obtains knowledge of the occurrence of a Listed Event described in Section 5(b), the Issuer shall determine if such event would be material under applicable federal securities laws.

-(e) If the Issuer learns of the occurrence of a Listed Event described in Section 5(a), or determines that knowledge of a Listed Event described in Section 5(b) would be material under applicable federal securities laws, the Issuer shall within ten business days of occurrence file a notice of such occurrence with the MSRB in electronic format, accompanied by such identifying information as is prescribed by the MSRB.
-Notwithstanding the foregoing, notice of the Listed Event described in subsection (b)(3) need not be given under this subsection any earlier than the notice (if any) of the underlying event is given to Holders of affected 2015 Bonds pursuant to the Resolution.
+Appointment of a successor or additional paying agent or the change of name of a paying agent. - (c) The Issuer shall give, or cause to be given, in a timely manner, notice of a failure to provide the annual financial information on or before the date specified in Section 3, as provided in Section 3(b). - (d) Whenever the Issuer obtains knowledge of the occurrence of a Listed Event described in Section 5(b), the Issuer shall determine if such event would be material under applicable federal securities laws. - (e) If the Issuer learns of the occurrence of a Listed Event described in Section 5(a), or determines that knowledge of a Listed Event described in Section 5(b) would be material under applicable federal securities laws, the Issuer shall within ten business days of occurrence file a notice of such occurrence with the MSRB in electronic format, accompanied by such identifying information as is prescribed by the MSRB.
+Notwithstanding the foregoing, notice of the Listed Event described in subsection (b)(3) need not be given under this subsection any earlier than the notice (if any) of the underlying event is given to Holders of affected 2016 Bonds pursuant to the Resolution. - SECTION 6.

-SECTION 6.
 Format for Filings with MSRB.
-Any report or filing with the MSRB pursuant to this Disclosure Agreement must be submitted in electronic format, accompanied by such identifying information as is prescribed by the MSRB.
+Any report or filing with the MSRB pursuant to this Disclosure Agreement must be submitted in electronic format, accompanied by such identifying information as is prescribed by the MSRB. - SECTION 7.

-SECTION 7.
 Termination of Reporting Obligation.
-The obligations of the Issuer, the Trustee and the Dissemination Agent under this Disclosure Agreement shall terminate upon the legal defeasance, prior redemption or payment in full of all of the 2015 Bonds.
-If such termination occurs prior to the final maturity of the 2015 Bonds, the Issuer shall give notice of such termination in the same manner as for a Listed Event under Section 5(e).
+The obligations of the Issuer and the Dissemination Agent under this Disclosure Agreement shall terminate upon the legal defeasance, prior redemption or payment in full of all of the 2016 Bonds.
+If such termination occurs prior to the final maturity of the 2016 Bonds, the Issuer shall give notice of such termination in the same manner as for a Listed Event under Section 5(e).

 SECTION 8.
 Dissemination Agent.
 The Issuer may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement, and may discharge such Dissemination Agent, with or without appointing a successor Dissemination Agent.
-The Dissemination Agent may resign by providing thirty (30) days written notice to the Issuer and the Trustee.
+The Dissemination Agent may resign by providing thirty (30) days written notice to the Issuer.
 The Dissemination Agent shall not be responsible in any manner for the form or the content of any notice or report prepared by the Issuer pursuant to this Disclosure Agreement.
-If at any time there is not any other designated Dissemination Agent, the Trustee shall be the Dissemination Agent.